Symmetries and Conservation Laws in Horava Gravity: Diff Symmetries and Conservation Laws

 This shows a {\it sudden reduction} of the {\it Diff} symmetry beyond the GR limit in Ho\v{r}ava gravity but it is not quite satisfactory due to lack of canonical understanding of missing (Lorentz) symmetry.
 On the other hand, in the Hamiltonian formalism, the symmetries of an action are revealed in the existence of constraints between the field variables and their conjugate momenta, which being the {\it canonical} generators of the symmetry transformations.
 In EH case, there are $2(D+1)$ {\it first-class} constraints which generate the full {\it Diff} transformations (\ref{delN2}) - (\ref{delg2}) so that we have {$(D+1)(D-2)/2$} physical graviton (transverse traceless) modes.
 Whereas, in HLD case with the action (\ref{action1}), the constraint structure is quite different, having the {\it second-class} constraints also due to Lorentz-violating terms, but we have recently found \ci{Deni:2020} that \\

 ``{\it there exits the case (called Case A) where the same number of degrees of freedom can be recovered as in GR, at the ``fully non-linear" level.}" \\

-This may suggest that, even though its ``apparent" symmetry is just the Lorentz-violating ${\it Diff}_{\cal F}$, {\it the ``full" symmetry of HLD action can be as large as {\it Diff} in GR}, in order to be consistent with the Hamiltonian analysis!
+This may suggest that, even though its ``apparent" symmetry is just the Lorentz-violating ${\it Diff}_{\cal F}$, {\it the ``full" symmetry of HLD action {in the Lagrangian formalism} can be as large as {\it Diff} in GR}, in order to be consistent with the Hamiltonian analysis!

 In order to examine this, which may fill the gap in those two sharply different symmetries in (\ref{deltx_Horava}) - (\ref{delg3}) and (\ref{deltx}) - (\ref{delg2}), we study the full {\it Diff} with an arbitrary $\xi^{\mu} ({\bf x},t)$ to see if the Ho\v{r}ava gravity action (\ref{action1}) can be invariant in a non-trivial way, just beyond the {\it apparent} symmetry of {${\it Diff}_{\cal F}$.
 To this end in a canonical way, we start by considering the variation of the action (\ref{action1}) with the potential $\mathcal{V}[g^{ij},{R^i}_{jkl}]$, under the arbitrary variations of the ADM variables,